ytmytm/plus4-tcbm2sd/README.md

 It's enough to quickly and easily load file-based programs though it is not as feature rich as sd2iec.

-It's fast - with patched Directory Browser (included) you can load 220 blocks within 6 seconds.
+It's fast - with patched Directory Browser you can load 220 blocks within 6 seconds(!).

+Patched Directory Browser is embedded into flash and available at all times by trying to load `*` file or using `SHIFT+RUN/STOP` key combination.

 <img src="media/01.pcb-top.png" width=640 alt="tcbm2sd PCB Top view">